|Matt Lewis||Department of Pathology

 Agarose gel electrophoresis (basic method)

 Agarose gel electrophoresis is the easiest and commonest way of separating and analyzing DNA.
 The purpose of the gel might be to look at the DNA, to quantify it or to isolate a particular band.
-The DNA is visualised in the gel by addition of ethidium bromide.
-This binds strongly to DNA by intercalating between the bases and is fluorescent meaning that it absorbs invisible UV light and transmits the energy as visible orange light.
+The DNA is visualised in the gel by addition of ethidium bromide, which is mutagenic, or less-toxic proprietary dyes such as GelRed, GelGreen, and SYBR Safe.
+Ethidium bromide and the proprietary dyes bind to DNA and are fluorescent, meaning that they absorb invisible UV light and transmit the energy as visible light.

 What percentage gel?